rosacf-ga/mongoose-flights/README.md

 ## Exercises

 1. Use express generator to create a `mongoose-flights` project.
-Be sure to install the node modules after you cd into the project.

 2. Create a **config/database.js** module that connects to a database named `flights`.
 Be sure to require the module in **server.js**.